Pareve: Laws

 Eggs that have been laid are considered pareve because they are separate from the animal.
 But eggs found inside a bird after its slaughter are considered to be part of the animal and therefore have the status of meat.
 Commercially marketed eggs generally are not taken from slaughtered animals and therefore are pareve.

 Kashrut requires that common bread must be made pareve, because bread is a staple food, and there is a strong chance one may forget that the bread contains dairy or meat ingredients.
 Bread need not be made pareve if it is made in an unusual shape or consumed on the same day it is made.
 Even vegetarians are required to refrain from baking non-pareve bread because kashrut applies equally to all Jews.

 Food that contains only pareve ingredients but that comes in contact with dairy or meat dishes in the home or that is manufactured on equipment also used to manufacture dairy or meat equipment maintains the status of pareve, and may be consumed after eating dairy or meat.
 However, if such contact is made, it may only be consumed on dairy or meat dishes respectively.
 Some commercial products that are pareve but have been manufactured on dairy equipment bear the letters DE after the hechscher to let the consumer know the product cannot be consumed together with meat.
 Still, such an item can be consumed after a meat meal.

 Pharmaceuticals taken for medical purposes that contain animal ingredients, while not technically pareve, do not require a waiting period following their consumption, as they are generally swallowed without being chewed and have little contact with the mouth.
 The laws of kashrut do not apply to pharmaceuticals taken for medical reasons.
 Vitamins, on the other hand, have the status of nourishment, and therefore, the laws of kashrut must be followed.
-The laws of kashrut do not apply at all to substances not taken orally.

 While kosher households generally have two sets of dishes, one for dairy and another for meat, some kosher households also include a third set of pareve dishes, or at least cooking utensils, in order to enable pareve foods to be prepared and then later served with either dairy or meat meals.

 While fish is pareve, the Talmud warns not to consume fish directly mixed with meat, and the custom is not to eat both on the same plate if they both are eaten at the same meal.
 It is Chabad custom to refrain from eating fish with milk, but combining fish with dairy byproducts (cheese, butter, etc.) is acceptable.
 A much less common practice is to refrain from eating fish combined with any dairy product.